stamats/rmx/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 ## Description
-Radius minimax estimators are a special class of optimally-robust statistical procedures (Kohl (2005), <https://epub.uni-bayreuth.de/839/2/DissMKohl.pdf>; Rieder et al. (2008), <doi:10.1007/s10260-007-0047-7>).
+Radius-minimax estimators are a special class of optimally-robust statistical procedures (Kohl (2005), <https://epub.uni-bayreuth.de/839/2/DissMKohl.pdf>; Rieder et al. (2008), <doi:10.1007/s10260-007-0047-7>).
 It is a class of asymptotically linear estimators where infinitesimal (shrinking) neighborhoods